arachnocid/ObjectImpactFramework/README.md

 - **`ExecuteConsoleCommandOnItem`**: Executes a console command on the target object.
   - Supported fields: `string`, `chance`, `timer`.

-- **`ExecuteConsoleCommandOnSource`**: Executes a console command on an actor who interacted with the object.
+- **`ExecuteConsoleCommandOnSource`**: Executes a console command on an actor who interacted with the target object.
   - Supported fields: `string`, `chance`, `timer`.

 - **`ShowNotification`**: Shows a notification.